ShopRunner/wildebeest/docs/quickstart.rst

 If ``n_jobs`` is greater than 1, then the order of the input files in the run report typically will not match the order in ``inpaths``\ ; a command like ``run_report.loc[inpaths, :]`` can be used to restore the original order if desired.

-Because downloading images is a common use case for Wildebeest, we have provided a ``download_image_pipeline`` pipeline that you can simply import, resulting in the following simplified version of the code above:
+Because downloading images is a common use case for Wildebeest, we have provided a ``DownloadImagePipeline`` subclass that allows you to write the following simplified version of the code above:

 .. code-block:: python

     from functools import partial

     from wildebeest.path_funcs import join_outdir_filename_extension
-    from wildebeest.pipelines.image import download_image_pipeline
+    from wildebeest.pipelines.image import DownloadImagePipeline

     image_urls = [
         f"https://bit.ly/{filename}" for filename in ["2RsJ8EQ", "2TqoToT", "2VocS58"]
     ]

-    download_image_pipeline(
+    DownloadImagePipeline()(
         inpaths=image_urls,
         path_func=partial(join_outdir_filename_extension, outdir=".", extension=".png"),
         n_jobs=10,